Many or all companies we feature compensate us. Compensation and editorial

 Like credit cards, home equity lines of credit (HELOCs) are a type of revolving debt.
 You’ll get a credit limit, which may be limited based on how much equity you have in your home—the 85% limit that applies to home equity loans is also typical here.

-You’ll get up to 10 years to draw from your HELOC, during which you only have to pay interest.
+You’ll get up to 10 years to draw from your HELOC, during which you only need to pay interest.
 Once that ends, your repayment term can be as long as 20 years, during which you’ll make full monthly payments until the debt is paid in full.

 Personal loans vs. payday loans